MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

 > Similarly, this will only perform the update if there is a CustTable record

-37. Select **Save All**, and then right-click the **SysExtensionSerializerFramework** project to open the context menu and select **Build.**
+35. Select **Save All**, and then right-click the **SysExtensionSerializerFramework** project to open the context menu and select **Build.**
 ![A screenshot of table MB500CustTable.](media/L3P01.png)

 > Note: The build is currently failing if you are using v41.
+If you are using v43 and the build fails on a "The 'BuildTask' task returned false but did not log an error." then retry the build.

 ## Exercise 2: Implement the **SysExtensionSerializer** framework for a form